The Power of Pre-loading

 SUBS r2, r2, #0x40

-does achieve higher memory bandwidth, but it
+BGE NEONCopyPLDAs expected, the NEONCopyPLD does achieve higher memory bandwidth, but it

-is still not comparable with the libc memcpy
+is still not comparable with the libc memcpy.
+Of course I am so curious

 about the reason, so I compiled the mbw with static linking and disassembled

 the binary to find out why.
-The standard library memcpy
+The standard library memcpy uses ldm and stm

 instructions, which also operate on multiple general-purpose registers.